MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 |TopFailureReason|Failure description of the failed item.
 If the item status is "Success", this column will be blank.To learn more, see [Failure codes](#failure-codes). |

-### Migration summary.csv
+### Migration Summary.csv

-The Migration summary.csv report is a task level summary of all migration tasks.
+The Migration Summary.csv report is a task level summary of all migration tasks.

 |Column |Description |
 |:-----|:-----|